Spontaneous CP Violation and Flavor Changing Neutral Currents in Minimal SO(10): Mixing matrix

 It is important to note that the discussion above is not robust.
 A careful reader may have already noticed that even with moderate cancellation, the predictions could change significantly.
-We discuss the potential structure of $V_E$ here, mainly to give readers a feeling about how much information is available from the Fermion masses and mixing angles.
+In fact, such cancellation is somehow motivated, since $\langle\Delta_R^0\rangle$ is expected to lie around $10^{11}$ GeV (or $10^{9}$ GeV) for successful gauge coupling unification without fine-tuned light scalars.
+But the correct light neutrino mass implies a larger value, $\langle\Delta_R^0\rangle\sim10^{13}$ GeV.
+If $v_{126}^u$ and $v_{126}^d$ are not simultaneously suppressed, then one need some accidental cancellation among the $(3,3)$ elements of the three matrices on the right-hand side of Eq~\ref{massconnection}.
+We discuss the potential structure of $V_E$ here, mainly to give readers a feeling about how much information is available from the fermion masses and mixing angles.